komal-abjima/NewRepo/Section-18_EntityFrameworkCore-PracticeCode/Section-18_EntityFrameworkCore-PracticeCode/Readme.txt

 was not registered earlier.
 In case service was already registered then the TryAddScoped will skip the registration for that service.

+Identity Core is an open source framwork and supported by microsoft.
+Identity core has everything that is required to work with the authentication and authorization including:- Signup, Login, Change password, Forgot password, Multifactor authentication, login with third party app like google, facebook, microsoft etc